 The strategies that make the most sense are similar to those that work with chemical addictions.
 First, it is important to admit that it has gotten out of control.
 Without that acknowledgment, you’ll be pulled into endless struggles with futile demonstrations of willpower, (or actually lack thereof).
 The shame and exasperation of repeatedly failing at “having willpower” are counterproductive.

 Becoming conscious of the problem and its ramifications is critical.
 Many people have not really noticed the negative effects that television is having on them.
 The fact that television “use” is so ubiquitous makes it harder to notice and acknowledge the downside.
-Exercises like the national “TV-Turnoff Week” can be a good rallying point against the predominant cultural view of television as “normal” behavior.
+Exercises like the national “Screen Free Week” can be a good rallying point against the predominant cultural view of television as “normal” behavior.
 It is helpful to see that others acknowledge how television can be negative.

 Wise veterans of recovery programs will tell you that you can’t have the first drink.
 Once you are drinking, your ability to control your subsequent behavior is compromised.
 Furthermore, you have compromised some of the self-respect and self-confidence that could help you stop.
 It is often necessary to insist on total abstinence, at least temporarily.
 It is folly to keep paying the cable bill for just a few favorite programs.
 You really need to learn to build your life around something else.
 For many people, it will take a determined period of “sobriety” to get a toehold against television’s appeal.